Boosted Top Quarks in the Peak Region with N$^3$LL Resummation: Numerical Analysis

 The results we have obtained in this simple analysis of the peak positions do --- taken by themselves --- not contradict the view that the top quark pole mass can be extracted from the 2-jettiness cross section with perturbative uncertainties below the pole mass renormalon ambiguity, but they also show that at least at N$^3$LL order the precision is not (yet) sufficient to achieve that goal and that higher-order corrections beyond this order would be mandatory to get there.
 On the other hand, the results also support the view that, even though the 2-jettiness cross section exhibits a cancellation between the pole mass and soft function renormalons, the pole mass can still not be extracted with a precision below its renormalon ambiguity.
 In any case, using renormalon subtractions, and in particular the MSR mass scheme, will yield substantially higher precision and smaller perturbative uncertainties.

 At this point we would like to again mention, that in mass determinations from data (or MC pseudo data) simultaneous fits of the peak region 2-jettiness distribution for several $Q$ values are needed to disentangle the dependence on the top quark mass and the shape function parameters, and that the whole distribution in the peak region (rather than just the peak position) would enter such fits.
-As mentioned before, however, this kind of study requires that also off-shell and $m_t/Q$ power-suppressed contributions are included, as their effects are non-negligible.
-Such an analysis will require the inclusion of the ${\cal O}(\alpha_s^2)$ correction to the primary massive quark SCET jet function that was computed recently in Ref.~\cite{Hoang:2019fze} and shall be carried out in future work.
+As mentioned before, however, this kind of study requires that also off-shell and $m_t/Q$ power-suppressed contributions are included, as their effects can be non-negligible depending on how the cross section is normalized.